 Left: Dr. Goodisson showing the PROPLAN CMF software and models he used to plan the surgery.
 Right: One of the facial implants used during surgery

 Additionally, Materialise provided personalized drilling and cutting guides to predrill the screw holes for the implants and to mark the vertical portions of the sagittal split osteotomy.

 A new face, a new start

 Carlos’ story showcases the true potential of 3D planning and 3D printing.
-ProPlan CMF® enabled the creation of detailed preoperative plans, allowed for the design of personalized implants, reduced the number of intraoperative decisions as well as the turnaround time, and facilitated a more predictable outcome.
+PROPLAN CMFTM enabled the creation of detailed preoperative plans, allowed for the design of personalized implants and reduced the number of intraoperative decisions.
+It shortened the turnaround time, and facilitated a more predictable surgical outcome.
 The customized fit helped restore the symmetry of Carlos’s face.
 But more than anything, this pioneering surgery improved Carlos’s quality of life significantly.

 You might also like

 Never miss a story like this.
 Get them delivered to your inbox once a month.